szelongq/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Finding a person

+1. Finding a person with their name

+    1. Prerequisites: Have at least one person in the list.
+Note down their name.
+For this example, we assume their name is `Alex Yeoh`.

+    1. Test case: `find n/Alex`<br>
+       Expected: Alex appears in the list on the left side, while the rest of the people whose names do not contain `Alex` are not shown.

+    1. Test case: `find n/Yeoh`<br>
+       Expected: The same should happen as before, with the rest of the list containing all people with `Yeoh` in their name, if any.

 ### Deleting a person

 1. Deleting a person while all persons are being shown